atztogo/cogue/install.rst

 * numpy
 * python-lxml
 * python-yaml
+* spur.py

+In the case of Ubuntu, the installation has be made as follows:

 ::

-   % sudo apt-get install python-dev python-numpy python-lxml python-yaml
+   % sudo apt-get install python-dev python-numpy python-lxml python-yaml python-paramiko python-pip
+   % sudo pip install spur

+spur.py is an interface for ssh.
+This is built on paramiko.
+So python-paramiko has to be installed.
+Ubuntu doesn't have spur.py package.
+Pip gives the easy way to install spur.py.

 Tools
 ^^^^^^